 At the end of the chapter, I demonstrate ways to implement GoL efficiently in Python.

 The code for this chapter is in chap06.ipynb in the repository for this book.
 More information about working with the code is in Section ??.

 6.1 Conway’s GoL

-Each cell has two states—live and dead—and 8 neighbors—north, south, east, west, and the four diagonals.
+Each cell in the grid has two states — live and dead — and 8 neighbors — north, south, east, west, and the four diagonals.
 This set of neighbors is sometimes called a “Moore neighborhood”.

-Like the 1-D CAs in the previous chapters, the Game of Life evolves over time according to rules, which are like simple laws of physics.
+Like the 1-D CAs in the previous chapters, GoL evolves over time according to rules, which are like simple laws of physics.

 In GoL, the next state of each cell depends on its current state and its number of live neighbors.
-If a cell is alive, it survives if it has 2 or 3 neighbors and dies otherwise.
+If a cell is alive, it stays alive if it has 2 or 3 neighbors, and dies otherwise.
 If a cell is dead, it stays dead unless it has exactly 3 neighbors.

 This behavior is loosely analogous to real cell growth: cells that are isolated or overcrowded die; at moderate densities they flourish.

 If you run GoL from a random starting state, a number of stable patterns are likely to appear.
 Over time, people have identified these patterns and given them names.